CMPL 7003 Chinese Internal Medicine 1 (PG)

 Coordinator Henry Liang Opens in new window

 Description The study of internal medicine forms the basis of clinical practice in traditional Chinese medicine.
-This unit begins to bridge the gap between theory and practice.
+This subject begins to bridge the gap between theory and practice.
 It enables the health professional to analyse, diagnose and treat common internal diseases with both acupuncture and herbal medicine and using a TCM approach.
-The focus of this unit is on the analysis of major presenting symptoms.
+The focus of this subject is on the analysis of major presenting symptoms.

 School Health Sciences

 Incompatible Subjects LGYA 7246 - Chinese Internal Medicine

 Traditional Chinese Medicine 3, Acupuncture Techniques, Chinese Medicinal Formulas.

 On successful completion of this subject, students should be able to:

 - Apply an understanding of causes and pathophysiological mechanisms of common internal diseases, by demonstrating an understanding of the significance of clinical manifestations.

 - Apply relevant skills of inspection, auscultation and olfaction, interrogation, and palpation in order to arrive at accurate diagnoses of specific internal diseases.